 USAA’s mission is to provide excellent service to its members.
 Standing financially strong, they can pay claims promptly, serve a growing membership, and invest in ways to better help its members.

-In addition to Medicare options, USAA offers a wide variety of insurance, banking, and investment options for its members.
+In addition to Medicare options, USAA’s life insurance company offers a wide variety of health insurance, banking, and investment options for its members.

 USAA Supplemental Medicare Plans

 USAA has been a staple for military members and their families, offering auto, homeowners, and life insurance.
-They also have a strong presence in the Medicare market with Medicare Supplemental plans.
+They also have a strong presence in the Medicare market with Medicare Supplemental policies.

 USAA offers Medicare Supplemental plans (Medigap) nationwide.
 Medigap plans go hand in hand with your Original Medicare and pay your portions of the Medicare cost-share.

-Medicare Supplement plans retain your Original Medicare benefits, including the freedom of healthcare providers.
+Medicare Supplement insurance plans retain your Original Medicare benefits, including the freedom of healthcare providers.

 Medicare beneficiaries will pay a fixed premium monthly.
 When you have medical or inpatient services, you pay little or nothing out of pocket with medical or inpatient services.